awaregroup/IIALab/labs/Lab06.md

 # Lab 06 - Turn your device into a locked down kiosk

-## Deploy an app to use in Kiosk Mode
+## 1 - Deploy an app to use in Kiosk Mode
 As we are deploying an app that has not been officially released on the Windows store, we need to turn on developer features.
-Once enbabled, the IoTLabs UWP app can be installed.
+Once enabled, the IoTLabs UWP (Universal Windows Platform) app can be installed.

-### Turn on developer features
+### 1.1 - Turn on developer features
 1. Open the start menu and type **Developer Settings** and select the top option\
 ![](./media/lab06/developer-start.png)
 2. Select the **Developer Mode** toggle\